 Henry David Thoreau is a staple in American Literature curriculum.
 Add this Henry David Thoreau lesson to your class discussions!

 Taught during the transcendentalism time period, students analyze his writing and write about him.
 Other times they interpret what his writings mean in their lives.
 I’m always hunting for nonfiction resources to enhance American literature, so I was excited when I came across a modern story to add while teaching Thoreau.

 I found some old papers and ran across a newspaper article (the old kind, with ink) about Thoreau.
-I found the article online, too.
+I then found the article online, too.

 In Maine Trail Pays Tribute to Thoreau, Clarke Canfield writes about an effort to retrace Thoreau’s footsteps.
 (I think this Henry David Thoreau lesson could also be used with Google Earth.)

 A few ideas: